steventblack/spamscan/README.md

 * Stopping and restarting the Mail Server service is required to pickup the changes in the mailscanner.template configuration file.
 There may be additional steps required if dependent packages are installed (e.g. Mail Station).

 ## Usage
 The script will search only selected email folders for training.
-The names of the email folders must match exactly (including capitalization) or the folder will not be scanned.
-Folders cannot be nested.
+If the directory paths are not explicitly provided, the names of the email folders must match exactly (including capitalization) or it will not be scanned.

 - Ham: The primary inbox of the email directory is scanned for examples of _ham_
 - Spam: An email folder named "**Junk**" is scanned for examples of _spam_